keystonejs/generator-keystone/README.md

-# generator-keystone
+# Keystone Generator

 A [Yeoman](http://yeoman.io) generator for [KeystoneJS](http://keystonejs.com), the model-driven cms for node.js built on Express and MongoDB.

-Yo Keystone will scaffold a new KeystoneJS project for you, and offer to set up blog, gallery and enquiry models + views.
+`yo keystone` will scaffold a new KeystoneJS project for you, and offer to set up blog, gallery and enquiry models + views.

 ## Getting Started